AhmedIbrahim9/guardiansGame/README.txt

-2-Unfortunetly due to running out of time to finish the project the user city in the game was made explicitly on a 1920 x 1080 resolution computer and most of the components were placed using a null layout which made it not appear correctly ,other than that the rest of the game appears correctly on any resolution
+2-Unfortunetly due to running out of time to finish the project the user city in the game was made explicitly on a 1920 x 1080 resolution computer and most of the components were placed using a null layout which made it not appear correctly on non 1920 x 1080 resolution computers ,other than that the rest of the game appears correctly on any resolution

 Instructions :